pattabhia/starwar-api/README.md

 # starwar-api

-This is a client interface for StarWar Apis
+A client service for StarWar Apis

 https://swapi.dev/